Crossways in Cultural Narratives – (MLitt) 2017 entry

 - proof of your language proficiency in two European languages.

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Crossways in Cultural Narrative MLitt page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Crossways in Cultural Narratives MLitt page.
 Information about all programmes from previous years of entry can be found in our archive.

-The Erasmus Mundus MLitt in Crossways in Cultural Narratives is a two-year taught postgraduate programme open to both European and non-European students.
+The MLitt in Crossways in Cultural Narratives is a two-year taught postgraduate programme open to both European and non-European students.
 It is run by an international consortium of the following universities: